SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Payment Formula Breakdown: How SSDI and Regular Social Security Calculate Payment Amounts

 SSDI benefits are based on your average lifetime earnings before becoming disabled.
 The Social Security Administration uses a complex formula considering your highest 35 years of earnings.
-Most SSDI recipients receive between $800 and $1,800 monthly, with the maximum SSDI payment reaching approximately $3,627 in 2024.
+SSDI benefits are based on your average lifetime earnings before becoming disabled.
+The Social Security Administration uses a formula that considers your highest years of covered earnings prior to disability.

 Which Pays More SSDI or Regular Social Security: Key Factors That Matter